Hundreds of people have died from the outbreak of Ebola Virus in Sierra Leone.

 A national State of Emergency has been declared by the Sierra Leone government, closing schools and markets and placing affected communities in quarantine.

-An unprecedented outbreak of the Ebola virus in West Africa has had the greatest impact on Sierra Leone with a third of all deaths across the region occurring here.
+An unprecedented outbreak of the Ebola virus in West Africa has had a great impact on Sierra Leone.

 Communities in eastern Sierra Leone are particularly vulnerable to the disease because of the lack of information or education on Ebola.
 Once infected, people are not seeking medical help, which in turn places more people at risk from the highly contagious disease.
 Rumours that health workers are actually causing the outbreak have made it difficult for humanitarian groups to access the most vulnerable people and prevent the spread of the disease.